 There was never much doubt about where Torah Bright was heading in sport.
 She was on skis at the age of two, snowboarding at 11, and had turned professional by the time she was 14.
 From there her trajectory to the podium at the 2010 Vancouver Winter Olympics, clutching a shiny gold medal, seemed almost ordained.

-In 2010 she carried the Australian flag in the Olympic Opening Ceremony, and qualified first for the women’s snowboard final.
+In 2010 Bright carried the Australian flag in the Opening Ceremony of the Vancouver Olympics, and qualified first for the women’s Snowboard Halfpipe final.
 She crashed on the first of her two runs, but leapt into first place on the second with a series of gravity-defying tricks, culminating in a switch backside 720 - a double spinning manoeuvre performed by no other woman.
 Her parents, who had strapped her on their backs as an infant during snow-country expeditions, were watching.
-So too was her elder sister Rowena who competed in alpine skiing at the Olympics in 2002.
+So too was her elder sister Rowena who competed in Alpine Skiing at the Olympics in 2002.